JonathanRaiman/theano_lstm/README.md

 * A recurrent **RNN Layer** that takes as input its previous hidden activation and has an initial hidden activation
 * A recurrent **LSTM Layer** that takes as input its previous hidden activation and memory cell values, and has initial values for both of those
 * An **Embedding** layer that contains an embedding matrix and takes integers as input and returns slices from its embedding matrix (e.g. word vectors)
+* A non-recurrent **GatedInput**, with a connection matrix W, and bias b, that multiplies a single scalar to each input (gating jointly multiple inputs)

 This module also contains the **SGD**, **AdaGrad**, and **AdaDelta** gradient descent methods that are constructed using an objective function and a set of theano variables, and returns an `updates` dictionary to pass to a theano function (see below).

 ### Usage